Fact: It is possible to gain compensation as a paid caregiver for a spouse or family member, such as elderly parents.

 - Will this decision put me into debt, or contribute to existing debt in any way?

 - Am I healthy, able-bodied and confident about setting and maintaining personal boundaries?

-No matter how much you love your parents, there is no situation where allowing yourself to sink physically, financially or emotionally is worth the act of stepping into taking care of elderly parents.
+No matter how much you love your parents, there is no situation where taking a mental, physical, or emotion toll is worth the act of stepping into taking care of elderly parents.

 The following are a list of programs and organizations that provide some level of modest compensation to spouses, children or immediate family members who take on the role of becoming a caregiver for a parent.

-In all cases, we recommend applying for prospective services ASAP as the required paperwork is involved and waiting lists can be long.
+In all cases, we recommend applying for prospective services as soon as possible because the required paperwork is involved and waiting lists can be long.